Public Child Welfare Training Academy

 Advanced classes build upon those offered as part of Core training.
 These classes are developed for staff that have the fundamental CWS skills and knowledge, but want to enhance their basic skills, knowledge or practice in a particular area.
 Other advanced classes may be requested by the counties based on their individual needs and developed for them.
 These advanced classes may relate to a newly adopted initiative, regulation or practice.

-e-Learning courses are being offered as one alternative to classroom learning.
-Self-study modules for the distance learner are offered with CEU’s available for some courses.
+eLearning courses are offered as an alternative to classroom learning.
+Self-study modules for the distance learner are offered with CEs available for some courses.
 Webinars are also offered for live participation and recorded webinars for distance learners who may not be able to attend a live session.
-CEUs are available for live and recorded webinars.
-Blended learning modules are also available where the distance learner takes a self-study module on line and then attends a follow-up webinar or classroom session to work on skill building activities.
+CEs are available for live and recorded webinars.
+Blended learning modules are also available where the distance learner takes a self-study module online and then attends a follow-up webinar or classroom session to focus on skill building activities.

-Line Worker core curriculum is based on state-wide practice standards and child welfare competencies established by the California Social Work Education Center (CalSWEC).
+Lineworker core curriculum is based on state-wide practice standards and child welfare competencies established by the California Social Work Education Center (CalSWEC).
 Some of these classes are standardized throughout the State of California.
 The trainers deliver, in these fully standardized classes, a curriculum that has been developed by collaboration among representatives from Regional Training Academies and Child Welfare representatives across the state.
-There are seven of these classes in line worker core.
-The balance of line worker core is standardized in the objectives and competencies of each class.
-Individual trainers develop curricula in these classes while staying true to the defined curriculum objectives and competencies.